 - At United, exhibitors are not permitted to take chairs and tables from other places if they have not been paid for.

 - If you are selling products that are labelled ‘Ethical, Organic, Fairtrade, Fair for Life etc.’ exhibitors must provide adequate accreditation to support this.

 - Any damage caused to the property at Peterborough Showground by the exhibitor will need to be covered by the exhibitor.

-- New Wine are not responsible for any damage caused to the stand/stand equipment/merchandise due to weather related incidences.
+- New Wine is not responsible for any damage caused to the stand/stand equipment/merchandise due to weather-related incidences.

 - The exhibitor must leave the stand space the exact way they found it.
 Nothing must be left after the event has finished.

-- Showcase seminar must remine in the allocated time.
+- Showcase seminar must remain in the allocated time.
 New Wine has the right to stop the seminar if it goes over the time frame.

 Health & Saftey

 The exhibitor is fully responsible for safely assembling the stall and the maintenance during the event.
 The exhibitor is responsible for the health and safety of unloading and reloading stand equipment, to make sure it is done risk-free.